AdobeDocs/workfront.en/help/quicksilver/maestro/create-a-taxonomy.md

 Creating taxonomies is identical to creating an operational record type.

-For information about creating record types, see [Create operational record types](../maestro/create-operational-record-types.md).
+For information about creating record types, see [Create record types](../maestro/create-record-types.md).